The Era of Iron

 Stoop Maintenance

-Don’t neglect the staircase on which the newel post rests: Any shifting in the foundation beneath the post can lead to cracks in the metal.
-Cast iron is hard, but extremely brittle and prone to breakage, especially in cold weather.
+The stability of the staircase supporting the newel post determines its longevity.
+Any shifting in the foundation beneath the post can lead to cracks in the metal.
+Cast iron is hard, but it’s also quite brittle and prone to breakage, especially in cold weather.

 More Cast Iron Information